apache/commons-geometry/README.md

 More information can be found on the [Apache Commons Geometry homepage](https://commons.apache.org/proper/commons-geometry).
 The [JavaDoc](https://commons.apache.org/proper/commons-geometry/javadocs/api-release) can be browsed.
-Questions related to the usage of Apache Commons Geometry should be posted to the [user mailing list][ml].
+Questions related to the usage of Apache Commons Geometry should be posted to the [user mailing list](https://commons.apache.org/mail-lists.html).

 Where can I get the latest release?
 -----------------------------------